-Figure 10-7b Write Status Register (WRSR) Sequence (Command 01, 2 bytes' data)
+Figure 10-7b Write Status Register (WRSR) with 2 Byte data Sequence (SPI)

-Figure 10-7c Write Status Register (WRSR) Sequence (QPI)
+Figure 10-7C Write Status Register (WRSR) with 2 Byte data Sequence (QPI)

-10.8 Write Configure Register (WRCR) (11H)
+10.8 Write Configure Register (WRCR)

 The Write Configure Register (WRCR) command allows new values to be written to the Configure Register.
 Before it can be accepted, a Write Enable (WREN) command must previously have been executed.
 After the Write Enable (WREN) command has been decoded and executed, the device sets the Write Enable Latch (WEL).